gideonsimpson/BasicMD.jl/README.md

 All of these methods have two versions, `Integrator` and `Integrator!`.
 The `Integrator!` routine performs an in place transformation on the starting position (and momentum, where appropriate), while `Integrator` copies over the initial condition.  `Integrator` also accepts the optional argument `return_trajectory=true/false`, which will return the entire time series data.

+# Constraints (Experimental)
+While likely more relevant for integrating discretized SDEs than sampling, a means of constraining the flow has been introduced using the `Constraints` structure – see the examples.

 # Examples
 Example codes include: